2021–22 Port Vale F.C. season: EFL League Two

 Clarke attempted to address the injury crisis in the forward roles by signing Ryan Edmondson on loan from Leeds United – who had spent the first half of the season on loan at Fleetwood Town – and Kian Harratt on loan from Huddersfield Town.
-Having failed to break into the first-team, Ryan Johnson was sold on to Stockport County for an undisclosed fee, whilst Danny Amos, Danny Whitehead and Scott Burgess were released.
+Having failed to break into the first-team, Ryan Johnson was sold to Stockport County for an undisclosed fee, whilst Danny Amos, Danny Whitehead and Scott Burgess were released.
 Chris Hussey, a 33-year-old defender with 498 career appearances, was signed from Cheltenham Town for an undisclosed fee.
 The club then signed 28-year-old defender Connor Hall from Harrogate Town for an undisclosed fee, whilst Leon Legge was allowed to move in the opposite direction.
 The club played their first home league fixture in seven weeks on 15 January, losing 3–1 to play-off rivals Swindon Town after Covolan was sent off on the stroke of half-time for kicking out at Harry McKirdy; a furious Clarke said that "he has got to learn from that otherwise he won’t be staying at the club for very long".
 A 1–0 defeat at home to Salford City made it five defeats in seven league games, though spectators felt Vale were the superior side, whilst the highlight of the game was a tractor being sent on to repair a goalpost after Hall collided with it and broke it.
 The run of defeats were ended with a dour goalless draw at Leyton Orient on 22 January, during which Clarke named only five substitutes due to injury and illnesses to first-team players.
 The recruitment team sprang into action by bringing in two loanees: winger Joel Cooper from Oxford United and goalkeeper Tomáš Holý from Ipswich Town.
 Another new arrival was Harry Charsley, a 25-year-old midfielder signed from Mansfield Town.
 However, the injury crisis continued as Cass was ruled out of action for the rest of the season after tearing ankle ligaments in training.
-Devante Rodney left the club after being sold on to Walsall.
+Devante Rodney left the club after being sold to Walsall.
 Vale beat relegation-threatened Scunthorpe United 1–0 on 29 January, with Nathan Smith scoring the game's only goal.
 The club made an eighth and final signing of the window by bringing in defender Sammy Robinson from Manchester City on a permanent transfer.